mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

 An authorization grant is a credential representing the resource owner's authorization used by the client to obtain an access token.

-OAuth defines four grant types.
+OAuth2 defines four grant types.

 - Authorization Code, for web apps that are server-side apps